SamAlafar/Spacecraft-battle/README.md

 **Description**

-Spacecraft-battle is an immersive game where the player, in our case the pilot, will control and fly the spacecraft using the arrows to control it.
-The main aim is to avoid hitting the meteorites that will appear in the space.
-The game will be over when the fuel (lives) of our spacecraft is burnt out.
+Spacecraft-battle is an immersive game where the player, will control the spacecraft using the arrow keys to control it.
+The main aim is to avoid hitting the meteorites that will appear in the space, additionaly you can shoot the meteorites to clear your path.
+The game will be over when spacecraft has run out of lifes.

 **MVP (DOM - CANVAS)**

-*CANVAS*, in this game the player will be able to control the vehicle and move around.
+*CANVAS*, The MVP is a game where the player moves the spacecraft and avoids the collisions with the meteorites.